Peach Cobbler Recipe – Easy Old Fashioned Southern Recipe

 sliced peaches in bowl adding sugar and lemon zest and mixing

-Create the Cobbler Topping: For the buttery topping, combine flour, sugar, and melted butter in a medium bowl.
+Make the easy Cobbler Topping: For the buttery topping, combine flour, sugar, and melted butter in a medium bowl.
 Mix until the ingredients form a crumbly dough.
 The cobbler topping will turn golden brown and cake-like when baked, providing a delightful contrast to the juicy peach filling.

 Assemble and Bake: Transfer the peach filling to a baking dish and spread it evenly.
 Then, spoon the cobbler topping over the peaches, covering the surface.
 The topping will rise and become beautifully golden during baking.
 Place the dish in a preheated oven and bake for approximately 15-20 minutes until the cobbler topping is golden brown and crispy.

 Serve and Enjoy: Once the peach cobbler is done baking, remove it from the oven and let it cool for a few minutes.
-Serve it warm with a generous scoop of vanilla ice cream, allowing the cold creaminess to melt over the warm cobbler.
+Serve it warm with a big scoop of vanilla ice cream, and let the cold creaminess to melt over the warm cobbler.
 The combination of sweet peaches, golden brown topping, and creamy ice cream creates a heavenly dessert experience.

 Removing Peach Skins (optional)

-Removing peach skins is a personal preference when making peach cobbler.
-If you decide to remove the peach skins, here’s a simple method to do so:
+Removing peach skins is a personal preference when making peach cobbler… If you decide to remove the peach skins, here’s a simple way to do it:

 1. Bring a large pot of water to a rolling boil.